 Of course nothing is forever, and one Sunday morning, Grandma with her tucked in smile, and soft Bible verses was too tired for biscuits: coffee, and earth.
-Her spirit was no longer earthbound, and she left for “that city paved with gold” She’d sung about so often in her sweet, wobbly voice.
+Her spirit was no longer earthbound, and she left for “that city paved with gold” she’d sung about so often with her sweet, gentle voice.

-The woods were dotted white as snow with dogwoods that year, and the peach orchards surrounded her like old friends, when she died that day.
+The woods were dotted white as snow with dogwoods.
+The peach orchards surrounded her like old friends, when she died that day.
 But already it seemed the flavor of things, the look of things, was different.

-There was sadness even greater than homesickness: it was the sadness of an empty house after the echoes of loved ones’ voices drifted away on the wind.
-There was a sadness that comes of empty chairs and old oak tables in darkened rooms; the silent longings that wash over you when you close your eyes and remembered her touch; deep enough to drown in.
+There was sadness even greater than homesickness: it was the sadness of an empty house after the echoes of voices drifted away on the wind.
+There was a sadness that comes of empty chairs and old oak tables in darkened rooms; the silent longings that wash over you when you close your eyes and remember a touch; deep enough to drown in.

 How strange that I should remember all these things, when I have already forgotten the color of her eyes.